memtech3/frog-hurricane/README.md

 - Symlinks theme (this repository's folder) and some of the `frog-hurricane-skeleton` folders into appropriate folders in `grav-admin` (allows Grav to use our theme, content, and config)

 ### Starting The Grav Dev Server
-If you used `setupdevenvironment.sh` to setup your dev environment you can use `startdevserver.sh` to start the Grav dev server.
+If you used `setupdevenvironment<DISTRO_NAME>.sh` to setup your dev environment you can use `startdevserver.sh` to start the Grav dev server.
 This script just runs `bin/grav server` from the `grav-admin` directory.

 ### frog-hurricane-skeleton Admin Credentials
 For convenience `frog-hurricane-skeleton` is configured with an admin accoutn with the following credentials: